yaya2devops/aws-cloud-project-bootcamp/journal/week2.md

 * The Jaeger project: https://jaegertracing.io/
 * The Zipkin project: https://zipkin.io/
 * The Traceable AI project: https://www.traceable.ai/

+**Security Measures**
+* Use a secure tracing protocol, such as TLS or mTLS.
+* Encrypt tracing data at rest and in transit.
+* Use a central observability platform that has strong security features.
+* Implement security best practices for your applications, such as input validation and output sanitization.

 **Related Security Direction**
 | Project | Description | URL |